Leggi questo post in: Italiano

 Here you can see what appliqued felted wool with a zig zag stitch (top leaves), a blanket stitch (stem) and a straight stitch (bottom leaves) looks like.
-(More on appliqueing with these stitches here.)
-You can use a straight stitch because felted wool doesn’t fray.
+(Click here to learn about different machine applique stitches.)
+You can also use a straight stitch because felted wool doesn’t fray.

 5. Sew the appliqué pieces onto both wool squares.
 I made two pillows, so I had a total of four squares.
-I used classic appliqué for squares A, B and C and reverse appliqué for square D. I also sewed some vine-like swirls onto the background of square C, which is a nice effect, even though it gets lost on the textured wool background.
+I used classic appliqué for squares A, B and C and reverse appliqué for square D (see below to learn how to do that).
+I also sewed some vine-like swirls onto the background of square C, which is a nice effect, even though it gets lost on the textured wool background.
 If you decide to do that, make sure to use a plain wool without cables or ribbing.

 To do the reverse appliquè, I pinned two squares of felted wool together, traced the leaf shapes onto the top layer, sewed along the lines, and cut out the top layer inside the stitching, thereby exposing the bottom layer.
 I then trimmed off the excess fabric from the bottom layer to reduce bulk (and to use for other appliquéd shapes).
 I love reverse appliqué and you can see other examples of it here, here, here and here.